 Key initiatives in the suite of reforms include:

 - a review of the funding model for sourcing VET in government schools.
-To inform this work, the Department has engaged advisory firm Grant Thornton Australia to undertake a study of current VET delivery arrangements in government schools.
-This study is also examining how to strengthen and support the TAFE network's provision of VET programs to government schools
+To inform this work, the Department engaged advisory firm Grant Thornton Australia to undertake a study of current VET delivery arrangements in government schools

-- a review and enhancement of current VET programs and the range of qualifications available to school students to be managed by the Victorian Curriculum and Assessment Authority (VCAA).
-This will include the development of new three-year school based apprenticeship and traineeship (SBAT) programs
+- a review and enhancement of current VET programs and the range of qualifications available to school students to be managed by the VCAA.
+This will include the development of new three-year SBAT programs

 - a review to improve the delivery of SBATs by a Department led cross agency working group

-- professional development activities for VET teachers in government schools to be managed by the VET Development Centre.
-Teachers will have the opportunity to enhance their industry currency and get 'front-line' experience with 10-day industry immersion opportunities.
-Additional professional development for VET teachers also includes a series of statewide industry themed forums. (details below)
+- professional development activities for VET teachers in government schools managed by the VET Development Centre.
+Teachers have the opportunity to enhance their industry currency and get 'front-line' experience with 10-day industry immersion opportunities.
+This program commenced in Term 3, 2017 and will continue throughout Term 4

 Updates on the initiatives will be available throughout 2017.